DadaNanjesha/GitHub-bulk-issue-creator/README.md

 ---

 ## 🧐 Why Use This?

 ✅ **Automate Repetitive Tasks** – Quickly create multiple issues at once.
 ✅ **Customizable** – Modify issue templates to match your project needs.
 ✅ **Seamless GitHub API Integration** – Automatically push issues to any repository.
+✅ **CSV File Integration** – Create issues faster using a CSV file.
 ✅ **Open-Source & Community-Friendly** – Contribute, improve, and extend features!

 ### 🚀 Ideal for: